TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 ------------------------------

 The introduction of IHHook has had plenty of teething troubles, so thanks to all those who haveworked wth me to try and nail down the problems.

+r245
+Fix: Location addon that adds new questarea while not having any sideops installed set in the area would cause the sideops system to break - thanks Delta 6, Yooungi, caplag for the reports

 r244
 IHHook: